-Between 2004 and 2018, the outstanding volume of student loan debt leapt from \$250 million to \$1.5 trillion, making student loans the largest non-mortgage source of household debt in the United States.
+Between 2004 and 2018, the outstanding volume of student loan debt leapt from \$250 billion to \$1.5 trillion, making student loans the largest non-mortgage source of household debt in the United States.
 Many borrowers struggle to repay their student loans, and default and delinquency rates remain high well after the recession, in contrast to most forms of household debt, which have since recovered.
 In 2018, student loans had the highest delinquency rate of any form of household debt (Federal Reserve Bank of New York 2018).
 Additionally, student loans exhibit time series patterns very different from other forms of household debt, and there is little work on the underlying drivers of variation in student loan default over time, and whether federal policy drives these patterns.
 Understanding what drives student loan default is key in designing policy responses to alleviate the student loan crisis.

-In this paper, we argue that legislative changes in federal financial aid policies drive most of the time series variation in default rates, by expanding student loan credit and other aid to new and riskier types of programs, often at for-profit schools, where students have higher default rates.
-We first provide a narrative history of federal loan policy from 1970 to 2015, which we complement with evidence from several policy changes.
-Our analysis reveals that almost all the time series variation in student loan default is the result of expansions and contractions in the supply of federal credit.
+The goal of this study is to understand what drives variation in student loan defaults over time.
+We argue that legislative changes in federal financial aid policies drive most of the time series variation in default rates, by expanding student loan credit and other aid to new and riskier types of programs, often at for-profit schools, where students have higher default rates.
+We first provide a narrative history of federal loan policy from 1970 to 2015 that reveals that almost all the time series variation in student loan default is the result of expansions and contractions in the supply of federal credit.
 Changes in credit availability are transmitted to student outcomes because expansions in loan availability led to entry and expansions of new, often high-risk institutions.
 Contractions in credit, in the form of accountability policies-a form of institutional underwriting-led to exit or contraction of high-risk institutions.

-We show that much of the entry of institutions is tied to the entry of state guarantee agencies, following amendments to the Higher Education Act in 1976 which incentivized states to reimburse losses to lenders.
-We show that the entry of state guarantee agencies leads to sharp spikes in the entry of new institutions to federal borrowing programs.
 To confirm that the time series relationship between federal credit policy, institutional composition, and default rates is causal, we examine the impact of several specific federal policy changes that expanded or contracted access to credit for certain institutions, but not others.
 We use these changes to identify the effects of access to credit on school entry, exit, or expansion using a difference-in-difference design, utilizing sharp cutoffs in access to credit based on institutional characteristics or outcomes used in high-stakes accountability systems.
-Newly sanctioned institutions rapidly contract and exit, sending defaults falling; when constraints are lifted, affected institutions expand rapidly, and defaults surge.
-Today's crisis largely stems from repeal or reduction in accountability measures between 1998 and 2006, and expansions in federal aid and loan limits in the mid 2000s.
+For instance, we show that much of the entry of institutions into federal lending programs is tied to the establishment of state guarantee agencies, following amendments to the Higher Education Act in 1976 which incentivized states to reimburse losses to lenders.
+The entry of a state guarantee agency leads to a sharp spike in the entry of new institutions to federal borrowing programs from that state.
+Later, the imposition of sanctions limiting credit cause sanctioned institutions to rapidly contract and exit, sending defaults falling; when constraints are lifted, affected institutions expand rapidly, and defaults surge.
+Today's crisis largely stems from repeal or reduction in accountability measures between 1998 and 2006, and expansions in federal aid and loan limits in the mid-2000s.

 Our study draws on administrative data from the universe of federal student loan borrowers.
 We construct a new school-level dataset, built from the National Student Loan Data System (NSLDS.)
 The dataset includes all schools that were ever eligible for federal student loans between 1970 and 2014.
-We complement this data with several other school-level sources from the Department of Education, which allow us to measure exposure to various federal policies.
+We complement this data with several other schoollevel sources from the Department of Education, which allow us to measure exposure to various federal policies.